USEPA/CMAQ/POST/README.md

 ========

 ## Overview
 The following utility programs are provided to process and prepare data for model evaluation.
 Documentation for each utility is provided in the README files within each subdirectory.
-Note that in previous CMAQ releases these utlities have been located under "models/TOOLS".
+Note that in previous CMAQ releases these utilities have been located under "models/TOOLS".

 ## Release Notes for version 5.2
 The following link summarizes the main updates to these utility programs since the previous release (CMAQ v5.1).